sweet-delights/hybrid-platforms-conductor/README.md

 SSH executor options:
     -d, --debug                      Activate verbose logs
-    -g, --gateway-user USER_NAME     Name of the gateway user to be used by the XAE gateways (defaults to ubradm) -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER_NAME         Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)
+    -g, --gateway-user USER_NAME     Name of the gateway user to be used by the gateways.
+Can also be set from environment variable ti_gateway_user.
+Defaults to ubradm.
+    -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER_NAME         Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)